A characterization of normal 3-pseudomanifolds with at most two singularities: Normal 3-pseudomanifolds with exactly two singularities

-\begin{enumerate} \item [Step $1$:] Let $\Delta$ be a normal 3-pseudomanifold obtained from $K$ by repeated application of the combinatorial operation $(A)$, $(B)$, $(C)$ or $(D)$ of Definition \ref{definition:operation} such that there is no normal 3-pseudomanifold $K'$ which is obtained from $\Delta$ by the combinatorial operation $(A)$, $(B)$, $(C)$ or $(D)$ of Definition \ref{definition:operation} and $g_2(K')< g_2(\Delta)$.
-Then by Observation 1, we get $\Delta$ must have a missing tetrahedron.
+\begin{enumerate} \item [Step $1$:] Let $\Delta$ be a normal 3-pseudomanifold obtained from $K$ by repeated applications of the combinatorial operations mentioned in Remark \ref{remark:operation} such that there is no normal 3-pseudomanifold $K'$ which is obtained from $\Delta$ by a combinatorial operation mentioned in Remark \ref{remark:operation} and $g_2(K')< g_2(\Delta)$.
+Then by Observation 1, $\Delta$ must have a missing tetrahedron.